Kishanganga Hydroelectric Project: Drawdown flushing

 Sedimentation is a serious problem among Himalayan rivers (since the Himalayas are young mountains).
 The previous Salal project on the Chenab river was constructed without drawdown flushing facility and the dam is said to have filled up with sediment within two seasons.
 For the Baglihar Dam, India insisted on the drawdown facility, leading Pakistan to raise a 'difference' under the Indus Water Treaty.
 It was referred to a neutral expert appointed by the World Bank, who ruled that the drawdown flushing facility was necessary.
 India depended on the precedent value of this ruling in designing the Kishanganga project.

 Pakistan's concern with the drawdown facility is that it provides India with manipulable storage of water.
-If the water is drawn down then, while it is being refilled, the gates would be closed and starve the downstream areas of water.
+If the water is drawn down then, while it is being refilled in the reservoir, the gates would be closed and the downstream areas would be starved of water.
 In the event of a war or conflict, India would have the ability to flood the downstream areas by using the drawdown facility and then shut off water while refilling the reservoir.
-So Pakistan perceives the drawdown facility as a key security issue.
+So Pakistan perceived the drawdown facility as a key security issue.
 Indeed, the Indus Water Treaty stipulates that the water storage in the reservoir should be maintained above the dead storage level except in emergencies:

 India argued that the ability to flush sediment was necessary to assure its right to generate hydroelectric power.
 The Court obtained technical evidence and expert opinion before determining that the drawdown flushing was not an absolute necessity.
 Other methods of sediment control were available even if they were less economical.
 The court read the treaty's provisions regarding depletion and the limits on live storage as restricting India's ability to manipulate flows.
-According to former World Bank water expert John Briscoe, it might be convenient for India to practise sediment flushing, but it had to be balanced against Pakistan's water security.
+It might be convenient for India to practise sediment flushing, but it had to be balanced against Pakistan's water security.
 The court implied that the Baglihar neutral expert erred in not balancing the two concerns.
-It overruled neutral expert's decision for all future projects.
+It overruled the neutral expert's decision and ruled that drawdown flushing cannot be used in all future projects.